tsackton/ratite-genomics/03_homology/03_protein_coding_alignment/README.txt

 Script: parse_cds_from_rna_genbank.pl
 Parse GenBank rna annotation file for each species & output all CDS sequences, with ends padded so all sequences begin in phase0 and end as a multiple of 3.

-#####FOR 'TEAM RATITE' GENOMES:
+#####FOR NEW PALAEOGNATH GENOMES:
 Use Cufflinks v.
-2.2.1 gffread utility, together with team ratite genomes & maker annotation GFFs to output all CDS for each species. e.g. gffread input.gff -g /path/to/genome/fasta -x output_cds.fa
+2.2.1 gffread utility, together with new palaeognath genomes from Sackton et al. (2018) & maker annotation GFFs to output all CDS for each species. e.g. gffread input.gff -g /path/to/genome/fasta -x output_cds.fa

 #####ALL GENOMES: